Joshua J DanceUNIVERSAL FUND MEMBER

 Joshua's Story

 Joshua joined Watsi on November 6th, 2014.
-Eight years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joshua's most recent donation traveled 8,300 miles to support Aung, a 25-year-old man from Burma, to fund life-saving cardiac surgery.
+Nine years ago, Joshua joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joshua's most recent donation traveled 8,600 miles to support Na, a six-year-old boy from Thailand, to fund surgery for a fracture.

 Impact